Class 44-G-SE 8/4/1944 Flt. Officer T64635 Freeport, NY

 Unit: 99th Fighter Squadron, 332nd Fighter Group

-Awards: Purple Heart, Congressional Gold Medal
+Awards: Purple Heart, bronze replica of the Congressional Gold Medal

 Pilot roster listing